 Boys often discover hidden strengths via the visual and performing arts

-Every boy between 5 and 13 enters the annual public speaking competition, with the finalists speaking in a well-known public venue: this year, nine boys stood on a soap box in Speakers’ Corner on the 800th anniversary of the signing of the Magna Carta.
+Every boy between 5 and 13 enters the annual public speaking or debating competition, with the finalists speaking in well-known public venues such as Speakers’ Corner, on the 800th anniversary of the signing of the Magna Carta, and St Bride’s Church, Fleet Street.

 Interesting performance opportunities include music tours to Paris, New York, Venice and Verona.
 The school offers excellent specialist provision in Art, Drama and Design Technology.
 Boys work towards exciting outcomes, including the annual art exhibition and design fair in which they make and sell products.
 They love the Spanish and Art trip to Barcelona and opportunities to join in cultural activities at concert halls and galleries in London.
 The quality of the arts at Bickley Park was judged to be high in the 2015 inspection.